postgrespro/jsquery/README.md

 Same rules apply when you search inside objects and branchy structures.

 Type checking operators and "every" placeholders are useful for document schema validation.
-JsQuery matchig operator `@@` is immutable and can be used in CHECK constraint.
+JsQuery matching operator `@@` is immutable and can be used in CHECK constraint.
 See following example.

 ```sql